2011 Wednesday Weeklies - Fall Session - New Berlin, WI

 Summer Season Awards and Week 1 Fun

 We gave away the basket and some more prizes from last season's finale and the big winner was Kyle Dolezar winning the traveller basket . . . what a lucky guy after only playing a couple of weeks.
 We saw Loretta Ellery win another Women's division and from the sounds of it, she and Mike Ellery are retiring from the VV league . . . they were staples in this league for a long time.
-We also saw Andy Walker take down Advanced division and move up to Semi Pro along with the two guys who were right be ... more
+We also saw Andy Walker take down Advanced division and move up to Semi Pro along with the two guys who wer ... more

 We gave away the basket and some more prizes from last season's finale and the big winner was Kyle Dolezar winning the traveller basket . . . what a lucky guy after only playing a couple of weeks.
 We saw Loretta Ellery win another Women's division and from the sounds of it, she and Mike Ellery are retiring from the VV league . . . they were staples in this league for a long time.
 We also saw Andy Walker take down Advanced division and move up to Semi Pro along with the two guys who were right behind him in the division . . . it's nice to see people get moved up and still continue to come back.
 It's all about getting better and being fair to the other people in the division.
 If only all people had the integrity and intestinal fortitude of the three of you (Andy Walker, Scott Smogeleski, and Matt Chellman).
 Now Chris Levandoski, Gary Obernberger, Art Noel, and some of the other regulars will be gunning for the top spot in this division.